suvam0451/dhaaga/README.md

 > 👆 But I try my best to make Dhaaga the only social fedi app you will ever need 😉

 > **The normal features are weaved in in-between major releases**.
-If you miss any specific instance feature, just hit me up!
+If you miss any specific feature from your instance, just hit me up!

 ## ✨ Design Goals

 Features are cool.
-But, bountiful features are no good if the *presentation* or *experience* sucks.<br/>
+But, they are no good if the *presentation* or *user experience* sucks.<br/>
 Here are some design directions which may make you consider Dhaaga:

 ### 💅 Designed for Viewing Content